-Receiving a disclosure from a child is not the most common pathway to alerting a health staff member that there is a child protection concern.
+Receiving a disclosure from a child is not the most common pathway to alerting a WA health system staff member that there is a child protection concern.
 (See Information Sheet 15: Barriers to children disclosing sexual abuse).
-Rather, the health staff member is more likely to reach such a conclusion via a process of observation, information gathering, colleague discussion and asking further questions as needed.
+Rather, the WA health system staff member is more likely to reach such a conclusion via a process of observation, information gathering, colleague discussion and asking further questions as needed.